mdalaminmunna/Omnifood/README.md

 Local and organic: Our cooks only use local, fresh, and organic products to prepare your meals.
 No waste: All our partners only use reusable containers to package all your meals.
 Pause anytime: Going on vacation?
 Just pause your subscription, and we refund unused days.

+## Sections

+- Logo + Navigation
+- Hero
+- Featured in
+- How it works
+- Meals (and list of diets)
+- Testimonials + Gallery
+- Pricing + Features
+- CTA
+- Footer